theachoem/storypad.me/content/privacy-policy.md

 ### 2. Google Permissions

-If you choose to sign in using your Google account, the App may access basic account information such as your name, email address, and profile picture URL.
+If you choose to sign in using your Google account, the App may access basic account information such as your name, email address, and profile picture URL, which will only be used within the App for display to you.

-Additionally, the App may request access to your Google Drive account to read and write data within a specific folder created by the App.
-This folder is exclusively for application-specific data storage, accessible only by you.
+Additionally, if you grant the App access to Google Drive, it will create a dedicated folder within your Drive for storing application-specific data, such as your uploaded images and stories.
+This folder is private and accessible only to you.
+StoryPad does not have access to your entire Google Drive or any other files outside of this designated folder.
+It is stored exclusively in your private Google Drive folder and is never uploaded or shared elsewhere.
+We do not have the ability to read or access your stored data in any way.

 ### 3. Google Analytics